- Live Rates

 In this type of market, homes tend to sell very quickly and often end up in bidding war situations.
 Buyers need to make sure they are pre-approved for a mortgage and have air-tight offers that will allow them to stand out from the crowd.
 In this case, sellers tend to have the upper hand.

 Right now, there are more buyers for homes in the lower price range than there are homes for sale, making it a seller’s market.
 For higher-priced homes, there are more homes for sale than buyers, which leads to a buyer’s market.

-Having said that, both buyers and sellers have been coming out of the woodworks as restrictions ease from the coronavirus pandemic.
-As such, the real estate market in WA, ID, OR, and CO – as well as across the entire nation – is very strong and is heating up as we speak.
+Having said that, both buyers and sellers have been coming out of the woodworks.
+As such, the real estate market in WA, ID, OR, and CO – as well as across the entire nation – is very strong right now.